 The difference between the natural, colloquial language spoken by native speakers and the one that is usually taught in language schools, or which can be heard on the radio, can be huge (Hedge).

-In real life, a situation where the interlocutor speaks to you very slowly and clearly shows that:
+In real life, a situation where the interlocutor speaks to you very slowly it clearly shows that:

-- a) he will get a stroke soon
+- a) he will have a stroke soon

 - b) thinks you're "special" and it's not a compliment!